mattk005/web-scraper-slash-epub-maker/README.md

 webscraper is working and looks pretty.
 Currently it writes the title and body to a file in chapters/ next is the hard part: finding a decent template for an EPUB.
 I'll deal with looping scraper once I have an XHTML template for the chapters.

+## Update 2

+I ended up scraping and storing all of the chapters in chapters/html/ (ignored in .gitignore) I've decided I'm going to be using EbookLib.
+I'll eventually make the scraper look nice but for now I want to see if I can get this into a format that e-readers like.

+The pivot to EbookLib is a little disappointing but I'm pretty sure that EPUBs are going to be far more strict and pedantic than I had originally expected.